The Brain as a Landscape: Exploring Change Through Metaphor

 Going back to the metaphor, the rambler may find a fallen tree blocking the new path that they are trying to walk, or there may be points in the hill where the incline seems just too steep for them to be able to climb.

-They might lack confidence to overcome these obstacles and feel demoralised; they might even feel like they want to give up and go back to the old path.
+They might lack the confidence to overcome these obstacles and feel demoralised; they might even feel like they want to give up and go back to the old path.

-The challenges that we face in our day to day lives are like these obstacles that the rambler experiences - but it doesn’t have to be the end of the road.
+The challenges that we face in our day-to-day lives are like these obstacles that the rambler experiences - but it doesn’t have to be the end of the road.

 Drawing on resilience, the rambler can catch their breath and muster the strength to get up the incline or over the tree.